showkoth/SpamDetector/README.md

 ## Dataset Description

 To effectively train and evaluate **Keep Your Inbox Safe (KYIS)**, we will use the **Spam Email Dataset**, a publicly available dataset from Kaggle.
-This dataset aggregates multiple well-known email repositories, providing a diverse and balanced representation of legitimate and phishing emails.
+This dataset aggregates multiple well-known email repositories, providing a diverse and balanced representation of benign and spam emails.

 ### Source Information
 - **Dataset Name:** Spam Email Dataset